Criticism of the alcohol industry: Cancer

 Since ethanol is classified as a Class I carcinogen, and there is no safe dose of alcohol; the alcohol industry is considered one of the main contributors to the formation of civilization or lifestyle diseases.
 The alcohol industry has tried to actively mislead the public about the risk of cancer due to alcohol consumption, in addition to campaigning to remove laws that require alcoholic beverages to have cancer warning labels (cf. Northern Territories Alcohol Labels Study).

 Target marketing

 Youth

 The alcohol industry has tried to market its products to appeal to impressionable youth and young adults.

 LGBTQ marketing

-An Absolut LGBTQ marketing flyer in Portland, Oregon.
-The LGBTQ+ community has historically suffered from higher levels of substance abuse than non-LGBTQ+ individuals.

 The alcohol industry has marketed products directly to the LGBTQ+ community.
 In 2010, of the sampled parades that listed sponsors, 61% of the prides were sponsored by the alcohol industry.

 The LGBTQ+ community has historically suffered from higher levels of substance abuse than non-LGBTQ+ individuals.
 As of 2013, LGBTQ+ youth struggle with higher levels of alcohol usage than their non-LGBTQ+ peers, a pattern previously seen in 1998, 2003, and 2008 data.